Is going to university worth it?

 As one graduate on Facebook said:

-The teaching side was a let down for me, but I compensated [for] that by taking advantage of the careers service and going on networking events.
+The teaching side was a let down for me, but I compensated [for] that by taking advantage of the careers service and going to networking events.
 It really helped me secure my first and current role after uni.

 It can be a great way to share tips on how to break into your chosen industries.
-This is especially useful if getting a job in the field is more a case of who you know, rather than what you know.
+This is especially handy if getting a job in the field is more a case of who you know, rather than what you know.

-4. You'll develop transferrable skills
+You’ll develop transferrable skills

-Professional connections are useful if you know what job you want to do after uni, but what if you're still unsure?
-Don't panic.
-You'll have picked up loads of transferrable skills as a student.
+Professional connections are beneficial if you know what job you want to do after uni, but what if you’re still unsure?
+Don’t panic.
+You’ll have picked up loads of transferrable skills as a student.

 A degree is undoubtedly an impressive addition to your CV.
 But, employers also want you to have other skills like responsibility, organisation and motivation.